‘Homeland’ Season 7 Spoilers: Quinn’s Death To Cause Carrie To Leave President Keane’s Team?

 “We’re thrilled to bring the production of Homeland to the great state of Virginia.
 Its cities and neighborhoods and people will surely provide a rich backdrop for our story, and we, in turn, aim to provide a small but hopefully significant boost to the local economy.”

 The production’s relocation seems to support speculations on Carrie severing her ties with President Keane.
-The CIA is, of course, headquartered in Langley, Virgina and the production team’s move hints that the upcoming season would focus Carrie’s life back at the agency.
+The CIA is, of course, headquartered in Langley, Virginia, and the production team’s move hints that the upcoming season would focus on Carrie’s life back at the agency.

 But that does not mean that the president will be out of the picture.
 In fact, the two women will likely run into each other as actor Elizabeth Marvel is already confirmed to reprise her role as President Keane.